How to terminate an employee without risk

 • Cooperating in an investigation by the Equal Employment Opportunity Commission (EEOC)

-• Taking legally-protected family leave
+• Taking legally protected family leave

-Reporting an OSHA Violation
+Reporting an OSHA violation

 The Occupational Safety and Health Act (OSHA) makes it illegal to fire workers for complaining about safety hazards or work conditions that violate state and federal regulations.

-Document Early and Often
+Document early and often

 Communicate your expectations and concerns clearly, and state explicitly that failure to correct the issue at hand will result in termination.

-Plan Ahead
+Plan ahead

-In addition to starting the documentation process well ahead of the termination meeting, you should also plan ahead to ensure you’re ready to facilitate the offboarding process quickly and cleanly to prevent complications and negative reactions.
+In addition to starting the documentation process well ahead of the termination meeting, you should also plan to ensure you’re ready to facilitate the offboarding process quickly and cleanly to prevent complications and negative reactions.

 Here are a few key steps to prepare for a termination meeting: